 The Express Pension Valuation (EPV) is an excellent proportionality tool that is often used when considering whether the expense of a full court-compliant actuarial tool is justifiable.
 The EPV can also be useful in negotiating a possible settlement.
 Where the pension value is relatively modest compared to the other matrimonial assets, it might also be used as a basis for the settlement without needing to obtain a further report.
-The cost of the service is £70 + VAT (or £100 + VAT if the pension is already in payment).
+The cost of the service is £100 + VAT.

 The valuation process is designed in such a way that it does not to require input from the pension scheme and to return an immediate result.
 It can therefore be used to: